kidd1492/auto_django/README.md

 # Django Automation Tool

 ## Overview
 This tool is a command-line utility that automates the setup of a new Django project and app, streamlining the development process.
+I created the program in C and Python.
 I created another branch that will allow the user to create a default app or an app with a database that is automatically created and registered in the admin section.

 ## Features
+Processes Automated:
-- Sets up a new Django project with a virtual environment and installs Django.
+- Sets up a new Django project directory django_app/
+- Steps in django_app/ creates virtual.
+- Activates venv
+- pip install django
 - Generates a new app with necessary directories for templates and static files.
 - Creates essential starter files like `style.css`, `layout.html`, and `index.html`.
 - Configures URL routing for the app.
 - Adds custom templates for different views.
+- Adds the app to the settings file.

 ## Getting Started
 1. Clone the repository.
+2. run the script then cd django_app/myproject, run python manage.py runserver
+3. go to server url 127.0.0:8000/app_name

+## C Usage
 2. Compile the C code using a C compiler (e.g., `gcc`).
 3. Run the compiled executable with the appropriate arguments.

-## Usage
 - To create a new Django project:
   - `./auto`
 - To create a new app within the project: